yalue/onnxruntime_go/README.md

     defer session.Destroy()

     // Calling Run() will run the network, reading the current contents of the
-    // input tensors and modifying the contents of the output tensors.
-Simply
+    // input tensors and modifying the contents of the output tensors. err = session.Run()

-    // modify the input tensor's data (available via inputTensor.GetData())
+    // Get a slice view of the output tensor's data. outputData := outputTensor.GetData()

-    // before calling Run().
+    // If you want to run the network on a different input, all you need to do
-    err = session.Run()
+    // is modify the input tensor data (available via inputTensor.GetData())

-    outputData := outputTensor.GetData()
+    // and call Run() again.

     // ...
 }